AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ### Lab Setup

 A lab apparatus was constructed to simulate conditions in an AguaClara plant (Figure 4).
-The electric sump pump, in red in Figure 4, provides a continuous source of water for the head tank and a desired constant watertable.
-This means that we can simulate accur. **[Please make it obvious to the reader that you are referring to Figure 4 (i.e. "The electric sump pump, in red in Figure 4...")]** The drive pipe **[Did you mean the drive pipe?
-If so, please don't change naming conventions without explaining what is being referred to.]** is where falling water enters the ram pump, providing the driving energy needed for the ram pump to pump water up through the effluent valve.
+The electric sump pump, in red in Figure 4, provides a continuous source of water for the head tank and a desired constant watertable. **[Please make it obvious to the reader that you are referring to Figure 4 (i.e. "The electric sump pump, in red in Figure 4...")]** The drive pipe **[Did you mean the drive pipe?
+If so, please don't change naming conventions without explaining what is being referred to.]** is where water with elevation head enters the ram pump, providing the driving energy needed for the ram pump to pump water up through the effluent valve.
 A pressure sensor located at the top of the sealed air chamber will allow for headloss measurements, which indicate **[Consider changing to "which indicate" rather than "which will indicate".]** the efficiency of the ram pump.
 The headloss indicates how high the ram pump can pump water up.
 Water that exits the ram pump as "waste" is the treated water that would be returned to the distribution tank.

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Spring%202018/Pictures/Ram%20pump%20setup.jpeg" height=400>